Why Choose STEM? The Best STEM Careers for 2018

 Our future world is predicted to be controlled by robots, and understandably so.
 As mentioned in our unusual STEM careers article, robots will be used in multiple areas, replacing manpower with, well, robot-power.
 This isn’t a bad thing, or the script from a Hollywood movie, robots can make our lives easier and much more convenient.

-For instance, food dispensers and ATM machines are all robots or Artificial Intelligence equipment.
+For instance, automated welding systems and ATM machines are all robots or Artificial Intelligence equipment.
 There are robots developed to clean houses, help patients at hospitals, and even serve as personal assistants.
 Robotics engineering combines math, engineering, science, and some creativity.

 As a robotics engineer, your job will be to create robots for use in selected areas.
 This career demands a master’s degree or Ph.D. in some cases.